open-telemetry/opentelemetry-specification/specification/sdk-tracing.md

 #### GetAttributes

 Return attributes to be attached to the `Span`.
-These attributes should be added to the `Span` only for root span or when sampling decision `IsSampled` changes from false to true.
+These attributes SHOULD be added to the `Span` only for root span or when sampling decision `IsSampled` changes from false to true.